zesty-io/parsley/pvl/README.md

 - [X] Code Output component - Recieves Tree and outputs HTML with parsley
 - [X] Preview Rendering
 - [ ] Output Targets (snippet, export html, view file, wysiwyg target)
-- [ ] Setup "demo" mode which always runs the zesty.io marketing website
+- [X] Setup "demo" mode which always runs the zesty.io marketing website
-- [ ] Setup instanceZUId prop, if not available, creates a prompt to select an instance (requires auth)
+- [X] Setup instanceZUId prop, if not available, creates a prompt to select an instance (requires auth)
+- [X] Setup JSON view
+- [ ] Update webengine to accept a remote parse from a zesty `/-/parsley-visual-layout/` (requires authentication)
+- [ ] Render JSON output that could be read by NextJS to make rows/columns
 - [ ] If modelZuid not passed, setup a prompt to select model zuid to work with (or free form)
 - [ ] Save and publish button for snippets
-- [ ]

 ## Considerations

 Our Goal...
 To make Zesty.io like nothing you've ever experienced...